tecnico-distsys/naming/README.md

 mvn -version
 ```

 For UDDI-Naming, a [jUDDI](https://juddi.apache.org/) server is required.
 You can find a version of jUDDI configured to use port 9090 at the [Distributed Systems course page (in Portuguese)](http://disciplinas.tecnico.ulisboa.pt/leic-sod/2017-2018/labs/software/index.html).

+For ZK-Naming, [ZooKeeper](https://zookeeper.apache.org/) server is required.

 ### Installing